E-scooters: 'Someone is going to die if we don't see changes'

 Wiggs says he is pro e-scooter.
 "They take cars off roads and they put a smile on people's faces," he says.
 But he adds there will be guaranteed grief if Auckland Transport, ACC and WorkSafe don't work together on a set of e-scooter rules.
 He has appealed to WorkSafe to initiate the process.

-On October 14, US company Lime put 1000 hire-by-the-minute e-scooters onto New Zealand roads, most of them in Auckland.
+On October 14, US company Lime (which launched in its home country in July last year) put 1000 hire-by-the-minute e-scooters onto New Zealand roads, most of them in Auckland.
 Rival Onzo, which already has 1541 e-bikes in Auckland, is on the verge of releasing 2500 e-scooters into our largest city, also rented via a smartphone app.

 A helmet is not supplied with a Lime e-scooter.
 A Lime instructional video tells riders to "follow local helmet regulations."